 There is an unwritten rule on Twitter that public lists serve as a place where you recommend people you think other’s should follow.
 People can then go follow either the recommended users or a whole list.
 For example, I really want to recommend all the badass SMFA-U Profs as they all bring so much value to the community with their courses, so I created a public list.
 You can find more of my lists with recommended accounts here.

 Another great use of public lists is to recommend the cast and crew of your project or film.
 Not only you’ll show who’s working on your project, but you’ll show appreciation to your cast and crew, as they might gain followers, fans or even get more work.

-You can also use a public list as your portfolio, a list of projects you’ve worked on and want people to check out.
+You can also use a public list as your portfolio, a list of projects (and people) you’ve worked on and want people to check out.
 Producers might appreciate this as you are helping with the project’s marketing by drawing attention to it on social media.
 Of course, make sure you align your actions with their marketing efforts.
 Are they actively tweeting information about the project?
 Then they are trying to make a buzz about the project and now is a great time to lend a helping hand.

 Did you like these tips?
-Make sure to let me know in the comments below and if you’d like to learn how to use social media like a ninja, check out my e-book Social Media for Actors on SMFA-U. Need to learn how to add people to lists?
+Make sure to let me know in the comments below and if you’d like to learn how to use social media like a ninja, check out my e-book Social Media for Actors or Twitter for Actors on SMFA-U. Need to learn how to add people to lists?
 Click here to get to Twitter Help Center.